• Skip to primary navigation

 Growth Vectors

 A major growth driver for National Bank is its acquisition of Canadian Western Bank, which will significantly increase its market share beyond Quebec.
+After two quarters, synergies have already been generated.
 The bank is also expanding into emerging markets, particularly Cambodia, through ABA Bank, which has been steadily growing its loan book and customer base.
 Capital markets and alternative lending, particularly through Credigy in the United States, also provide high-margin growth opportunities.

 Economic Moat